Tobsky/Plant_disease_app/README.md

 This repository contains a Streamlit web application for classifying plant diseases using deep learning models.
 The app allows users to upload an image of a plant leaf and select from multiple pre-trained models to classify the disease present in the leaf.
+Each pre-trained model was trained using transfer learning on the plant village dataset and an ensemble technique called differential evolution was used to combine the models to get a better prediction and also to make the predictions stable.

 ## Features